NZMinusDev/jq-range-slider/README.md

 #### Architecture

-The project does not rely on external dependencies.
+The project does not rely on external global dependencies.
 But if you need to use jQuery, then you must connect it higher in the code.

-Project is builded on Model-View-Presenter pattern with Passive View.
+Project is builded on Model-View-Presenter pattern.
 This pattern allows you to get functionally meaningful modules loosely connected to each other and useful in themselves.
-The architecture is loosely coupled due to the interfaces for model and view.
+The architecture is loosely coupled due to the abstract classes for model and view modules.

 Modules:

+- _model_: it knows nothing about either _view_ or _controller_ but can emits event with updated data for subscribers.
+It consists of _presentation model_ and _facade model_:
+  - _presentation model_: it serves presentation options with local state and validates them(thick model with imperative code).
+Provides getter/setter methods for manipulation of options and state.
+It can accept _facade model_ and binds with this.
+It emits 'set'(if options/state is updated - actually by a user interaction) and 'response'(if _facade model_ received state) events;
-- _model_: it's _facade_ for getting and setting data from your _domain model_(models the subject area and implements business logic).
-It knows nothing about either _view_ or _controller_ but can emits event about updated data for subscribes - active model.
-Also _model_ is thin(data only without business logic);
+  - _facade model_: it's for getting and setting data from your _domain model_(models the subject area and implements business logic).
-- _view_: GUI - it displays model data and responds to user actions also it contains the display logic and local state. _View_ is passive here - the data in the _view_ is supplied by the _controller_ (_view_ and _model_ are independent of each other).
-The main slider display consists of subviews that make up the general display template and gets the pieces of the general state necessary for operation when it is updated;
+- _view_: template of GUI - it converts data to display template and catches user actions when template is rendered. _View_ is passive(_controller_ provides data to _view_) and dumb(also known as thin: declarative presentation logic).
+The main display template consists of subviews templates that make up the general display template and gets the pieces of the general data necessary for operation when it is updated;
-- _presenter_: the logic of translating user actions into model methods and model actions to view methods.
-It knows about _view_ and _model_ thanks to their interfaces.
+- _controller_(also known as _presenter_ here): the logic of translating _view_ events (user interactions) into _model_ methods and _model_ events (after validation, server response, manual calls from code) to the rendering of _view_ - if necessary it converts view data to model data and model data to view data.
+It knows about _view_ and _model_ thanks to their abstract classes.

+The loop of the simplest data exchange:

+user interacts -> view emit event with desired data of state to display -> presenter gets view's event and calls model setState method, also model can be updated from code -> model updates it's state with validation and emits event with new state -> presenter gets model's event (after manual model updating or after server's state changing) and supplies data to view and gets view's template to rerendering.

 #### Class diagram